divelab/AIRS/OpenMat/PotNet/README.md

 conda activate potnet
 ```

 - Be aware that we are using an old version of JARVIS toolkits `jarvis-tools==2022.9.16`.
-The newest JARVIS toolkits will contain new versions of datasets that contain more data than the one we present in the paper.
+The newest JARVIS toolkits will contain new versions of datasets that include more data than the one we present in the paper.

 ## Running Summation Algorithm